lucarv/connfac-lab/README.md

 ## Prerequisites

-- A laptop with node.js, Docker and Visual Studio Code.
+- A laptop with and ssh client, Docker and Visual Studio Code.
 - IoT Hub, IoT Edge and Docker extensions for VSC.
-- One Raspberry Pi per group of maximum 3 people.
+- One Raspberry Pi (3B minimum), pre loaded with Raspbian Buster and node.js per group of maximum 3 people.
 - Access to an Azure and a Power BI Subscription
+- WiFi with access to the public internet.

 [AGENDA](https://github.com/lucarv/connfac-lab/blob/master/agenda%20day%20one.md)